 It depends on the software that you use.
 While there are some options out there that are suitable for all types of 3D printers, not every software is compatible with every kind of 3D printer.

 For example, Cura can only be used with filament-based printers for any model that needs to be made by additive manufacturing.
 This means that printers that heat and extrude filaments (typically plastic) to make a 3D print will work with Cura.

 Other printers like digital light processing (DLP) printers may not be able to communicate with a printing software even after an STL file has been translated into G-code for printing.

 This question is difficult to answer because of the many options available to consumers these days.
 The cost of a 3D printer varies greatly on how many uses you want to be able to get out of your 3D printer as well as the functions it can perform.

 Other factors that can affect the cost of a 3D printer include:

 The average entry-level 3D printer that hobbyists use for small pet projects and fun ideas generally costs between $300 and $500 but can be more expensive.

-If you were wanting to run a small business based on 3D printing items, you may need multiple high-end printers that can easily be $1,500 to $20,000 each.
+If you want to run a small business based on 3D printing items, you may need multiple high-end printers that can easily be $1,500 to $20,000 each.

 Best 3D Printing Software Final Verdict

-While there are some softwares that do better than others when it comes to 3D printing, a lot of it comes down to personal preferences.
+While there are some software that do better than others when it comes to 3D printing, a lot of it comes down to personal preferences.